Spain vs. Portugal Golden Visa: Which One Should You Choose?

 As a Non-tax Resident

 If you spend less than 183 days a year in Portugal, you will be considered a non-habitual resident (NHR).
-NHR holders are given tax exemptions on any global income they earn and are limited to paying a flat rate of 20% on any income earned in Portugal.
+NHR holders are given tax exemptions on any worldwide income they earn and are limited to paying a flat rate of 20% on any income earned in Portugal.
 You also will not be required to pay any wealth tax.
-There are, however, taxes involved if you own a home in Portugal.
+There are, however, taxes involved if you own a home in Portugal (read paragraph above for more information).

 Golden Visa Fees